-Successfully completing an approved internship is a graduation requirement.
+Successful completion of an approved internship is a graduation requirement.
 The internship program complements classroom learning by real-world construction industry work experience.
 The objective of the internship is to expose students to various construction management functions, such as estimating, scheduling, project controls, contract administration, safety, project coordination, and field operations.

 - Student must complete the prerequisite requirements, complete 400 hours of verifiable accepted work, and submit a proof of employment prior to enrolment in CNST 3185.

-This is an online course in which your communication with the instructor will be through Blackboard.
+CNST3185 is an online course in which your communication with the instructor will be through Blackboard.
 It is your responsibility to review and adhere to due dates shown on the syllabus for submitting all course deliverables.
 Missing a deadline would result in missing the points associated with the subject deliverable.